Manhunt for suspect in fatal shooting leads to delay in opening gates at Players Championship

 Hardwick said canine units pursued Barrios onto the TPC Sawgrass after the shooting.
 He said Barrios, who turned 32 on Saturday, at one point picked up a PGA Tour radio and later dropped it.
 He then stole a black BMW, and Nassau County authorities pursued the car and forced a crash into the woods.

-Hardwick said Barrios had a long criminal history and knew the victims, both of whom were shot multiple times and taken to a hospital, where they died.
+Hardwick said the suspect had a long criminal history and knew the victims, both of whom were shot multiple times and taken to a hospital, where they died.

 AP golf: https://apnews.com/hub/golf